Apple To Release White iPhone 7, Red iPhone 7S, Upgraded iPhone SE

 If you’re a fan of Apple’s budget smartphone, too, which is the iPhone SE, reports are circulating that an upgraded iPhone SE could also join the iPhone lineup.

-Digital Trends reported that the iPhone SE, surprisingly, performed exceptionally well in the US and Europe in 2016.
+Digital Trends reported that the iPhone SE, surprisingly, performed exceptionally well in the U.S. and Europe in 2016.
 This is why it could be logical for Apple to release an upgrade to the iPhone SE this year, alongside the iPhone 7S release posited in March.

-Gadgets 360 writest that there have been reports of upgraded iPhone SE units getting assembled at a contract manufacturer’s plant in Bengaluru.
+Gadgets 360 stated that there have been reports of upgraded iPhone SE units getting assembled at a contract manufacturer’s plant in Bengaluru.
 And these iPhone SE units are 128 GB variants, which could be in addition to the older 16 GB and 64 GB models.
 These 128 GB iPhone SE models could tap a new market altogether.

 Reports are putting the release of these new iPhone models by March, around the annual Apple Special Event.
-For the last years, Apple held Apple Special Events during March and September and this year’s March Apple Special Event could see the new iPhone 7, iPhone 7S, and iPhone SE since the September event could be reserved for the iPhone 8.
+For the last few years, Apple held Apple Special Events during March and September and this year’s March Apple Special Event could see the new iPhone 7, iPhone 7S, and iPhone SE since the September event could be reserved for the iPhone 8.

 [Featured image by Sean Gallup/Getty Images]